JodaInteractive/ldg-jam-3/README.md

 ## What is the game?

-A shmup roguelike with different level types and a boss fight at the end of each run
+A shmup roguelike with different level types and a boss fight at the end of each run You can play it on [itch.io](https://joda-interactive.itch.io/space-journey) now!
+If you are playing it before the jam entry is submitted, the password is `ldgjam3`

 ## Why did I make this game?